[Rev. 5/18/2016 1:34:14 PM--2015]

 3. In the event one or more 2-year term positions on the Council will be available at the time of a municipal election as provided in section 12, candidates must file specifically for such position(s).
 Candidates receiving the greatest respective number of votes must be declared elected to the respective available 2-year positions.
 (Add.
 15; Amd.
 2; 6-4-1991)

-4. Except as otherwise provided in subsection 8, a primary municipal election must be held on the first Tuesday after the first Monday in April of each odd-numbered year and a general municipal election must be held on the first Tuesday after the first Monday in June of each odd-numbered year.
+4. Except as otherwise provided in subsection 8, a primary municipal election must be held on the first Tuesday after the first Monday in April of each odd-numbered year and a general municipal election must be held on the second Tuesday after the first Monday in June of each odd-numbered year.

 5. A primary municipal election must not be held if no more than double the number of Council Members to be elected file as candidates.
 A primary municipal election must not be held for the office of Mayor if no more than two candidates file for that position.
 The primary municipal election must be held for the purpose of eliminating candidates in excess of a figure double the number of Council Members to be elected.
 (Add.
 17; Amd.
 1; 11-5-1996)